AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_chart.md

 <a name="overview"/>
 ## Overview

 A Bubble chart is a variation of a Scatter chart in which the data points are replaced with bubbles.
-A Bubble chart can be used instead of a Scatter chart if your data has three data series, each of which contains a set of values.
+A Bubble chart can be used instead of a <!--[link in need]-->Scatter chart<!--[link]--> if your data has three data series, each of which contains a set of values.
 In AnyChart Bubble chart can be plotted not only on the scatter plot, but on categorized plot as well.

 Bubble charts are often used to present financial data.
 Use a Bubble chart when you want specific values to be more visually represented in your chart by different bubble sizes.